Azure/data-landing-zone/docs/DataOps.md

 |Data Product Team|In charge of Data Products deployment and updates| One team per Data Product |

 # Step by Step Node Deployment Process
 This deployment process is for the on-boarding of a new Data Node to a Data Mesh.
-It assumes that the Data Plaform Hub has been deployed and is already operational ready for Nodes to be deployed and connected to it.
+It assumes that the Data Platform Hub has been deployed and is already operational ready for Nodes to be deployed and connected to it.

 ### Cloud Environment provisioning:
 Refer to the diagram for visual representation of the steps

 * Step 1: The Azure subscription provisioning is completed by the Cloud Platform Ops team.
-This should result in a subscription provisioned with the corporate RBAC settings configured ready to be used by the Data Plaform Ops.
+This should result in a subscription provisioned with the corporate RBAC settings configured ready to be used by the Data Platform Ops.

 * Step 2: The Cloud Platform Ops or Data Platform Ops prepares the Data Node environment e.g. connect the Node network to the Hub network, configure service principals in AAD, set-up the DevOps Git repositories.